William L. Manly: Autobiography

 Manly wrote his first manuscript, referencing his diary (or notes) in early 1851 after returning east.
-He had it sent it to his parents to keep for him, but it burned in their farmhouse shortly thereafter.
+He had it sent to his parents to keep for him, but it burned in their farmhouse shortly thereafter.
 Upon learning this, he decided to put the traumatic past events behind him, and stopped keeping his diary.
 Thirty years later, his friends finally convinced him to recount his memories.
-By this time, his diary was "lost" (probably also burned, perhaps purposely) but he recreated events from memory and in 1886, Manly published "From Vermont to California" in Santa Clara Valley, a monthly agricultural review.
+By this time, his diary was "lost" (probably also burned, perhaps purposely), but he recreated events from memory.
+In 1886, Manly published "From Vermont to California" in Santa Clara Valley, a monthly agricultural journal.

-In writing his memoirs Manly contacted all the relevant people possible, then with the aid of a publishing assistant wrote the greater part of his autobiography; Death Valley in '49 was published as a book in 1894 at San Jose from Pacific Tree and Vine Company.
+In writing his memoirs, Manly contacted all the relevant people possible, then with the aid of a publishing assistant, wrote the greater part of his autobiography.
+Death Valley in '49 was published as a book in 1894 at San Jose by the Pacific Tree and Vine Company.
 The title change was ostensibly to encourage sales, although Death Valley is not spoken of until the tenth chapter.

-Death
+Death and legacy

-On February 5, 1903, Manly died at his home near Lodi, California.
+On February 5, 1903, Manly died at his home in San Jose, California.

-Legacy

 Manly rescued several families of pioneers from Death Valley during the 1849 California Gold Rush.
 For this reason, three geographic features in Death Valley bear his name: the Manly Beacon near Zabriskie Point, Manly Peak, situated to the south between Panamint Valley and the Death Valley, and Lake Manly, the ancient dried lake in the Valley.

+He is the namesake of William Lewis Manly Park in San Jose, and William Manly Street in San Jose.

 The actor Brad Johnson portrayed Manley on the first episode, "How Death Valley Got Its Name", of the 18-year syndicated television anthology series, Death Valley Days, originally hosted by Stanley Andrews.
 Phyllis Coates, in the first of her seven appearances on the program, was cast as the pioneer woman, Virginia Arcane.

+A historical marker in Woodbridge, California was erected 1999 by Tuleburgh Chapter No. 69 E Clampus Vitus, and Death Valley 49ers Inc.